stackup-wallet/stackup-bundler/README.md

 # Getting started

-A standalone RPC client and bundler for relaying UserOperations to the EntryPoint.
+A modular implementation of an ERC-4337 Bundler for Go.

 # Running an instance